National Zoological Park (NZP)

 HAGEDORN, Mary M., Research Associate, Department of Reproductive Sciences.
 B.S.
 (1975) Jackson College; M.S.
 (1976) Tufts University; Ph.D.
 (1983) Scripps Institute of Oceanography, University of California.
 Research specialties: Development of teleosts including the cryobiology of fish embryos; biodiversity of electric fish.

-HALLAGER, Sara, Biologist, Animal Programs.
+HALLAGER, Sara, Curator of Birds, Animal Care Sciences.
 B.S.
 (1989) University of Maryland.
 Research specialties: Kori bustard captive management, Conservation of ratites.

 HERMES, Robert, Research Associate.
 D.V.M.
 (1995), Dr (1998) Freie Universität Berlin.
 Research specialties: Wildlife reproduction medicine.